 Commitment to Equal Employment Opportunity

-It has been, and will continue to be, the policy of the Medical University of South Carolina (MUSC) to recruit, hire, train, and promote into all job levels the most qualified persons without regard to race, color, religion, sex, age, national origin, disability, veteran status, genetic information, sexual orientation or gender identity except where sex is a bona fide occupational qualification.
+It has been, and will continue to be, the policy of the Medical University of South Carolina to recruit, hire, train, and promote into all job levels the most qualified persons without regard to race, color, religion, sex, age, national origin, disability, genetic information, sexual orientation, gender identity or veteran status, except where gender is a bona fide occupational qualification.
 All employment and promotional decisions are based upon job-related requirements, and must comply with the principles of equal employment opportunity.

-Overall responsibility and accountability for the implementation of the AAP is assigned to Wallace Bonaparte, Director, Office of Equal Employment Opportunity and Affirmative Action Compliance, who will monitor the affirmative action compliance function for MUSC.
-The day-to-day responsibility for administration and implementation of the AAP is assigned to the Human Resources Division.
+General responsibility and accountability for the implementation of the AAP to include the day-to-day responsibility for administration and implementation of the AAP is assigned to the Human Resources Department.
 Administrators, directors, managers, and supervisors are individually and collectively accountable for implementing this program.
 The cooperation and diligence of everyone involved in implementation is expected and is included as a component of their individual performance evaluation.

 David J. Cole, MD, FACS